-The South America Business Segment comprises five steel facilities, retail facilities, fab shops (including joint ventures and associate companies) and scrap processing facilities.
+The South America Business Segment comprises 5 steel facilities, retail facilities, fab shops (including joint ventures and associate companies) and scrap processing facilities.
 The entire operation is focused on the respective domestic markets of each country, operating mini mills facilities with annual manufacturing capacity of 890 thousand tonnes of crude steel and 903 thousand tonnes of finished steel products.
 The countries in the South America Business Segment are Argentina, Peru, and Uruguay.
-Gerdau also operates in the markets of Colombia and Dominican Republic through joint ventures.